Pramek Detroit Combat Sambo

 Spiridonov was the first to begin referring to the new system with a name similar to 'SAMBO'.
 He eventually developed a softer style called SAMOZ that could be used by smaller, weaker practitioners or even wounded soldiers and secret agents.
 Spiridonov's inspiration to develop 'SAMOZ' stemmed from his World War I bayonet injury, which greatly restricted his ability to practice wrestle.
 Refined versions of SAMBO are still used today or fused with specific Sambo applications to meet the needs of Russian commandos today.

-Self-defense SAMBO is similar to Aikido because it is intended to be entirely defensive against attacks by armed and unarmed criminals.
+Self-defense Sambo is similar to Aikido and Jujitsu because it is intended to be entirely defensive against attacks by armed and unarmed criminals.
 It is also designed for specific professions, such as taxi drivers, bank employees, bodyguards, various law enforcement agents, etc.